Country guides

-Added to this, travellers can immerse themselves in Ecuador's fascinating history, bustling highland markets, and gorgeous colonial architecture.
-A diverse mix of locals makes visiting even more special.
-Indeed, the country's people can trace their roots to Europe, Africa and the region's indigenous tribes.
-As a whole, Ecuadorians have a reputation for friendliness.
+Travellers can immerse themselves in fascinating history, bustling highland markets and gorgeous colonial architecture as well, with a diverse blend of locals being among Ecuador's best features.
+The country's people can trace their roots to Europe, Africa and indigenous tribes, and Ecuadorians as a whole have a reputation for friendliness.

 Best time to visit Ecuador